Your 3 Months Old Baby Growth and Development

 Isn’t it a bit hard to believe that your tiny little baby is already three months old now?
 Single-handedly she has managed to transform your life and has given it a new meaning altogether.
-Not only is she growing at a rapid pace but springs so many surprises every single day.
+Not only is she growing at a rapid pace, but springs so many surprises every single day.
 You will be completely glued to every single milestone your little one achieves since it provides a reliable graph of your child’s growth.
 To understand infant development at 3 months in a better way, read on to find out the various parameters mentioned in this article.

 Growth of Baby

-At three months in its new world, your baby has now grown in length and seems larger too.
-Shopping for a larger size of baby clothes will become a priority for most mothers as your visibly-round baby won’t seem to fit in new-born clothes anymore.
+At three months in her new world, your baby has now grown in length and seems larger too.
+Shopping for a larger size of baby clothes will become a priority for most mothers, as your visibly-round baby won’t seem to fit in new-born clothes anymore.
 Indian summers, however, can spare you these expenses as a nappy and a soft singlet can be the perfect attire for your baby.
 Remember that your baby will grow in weight and length, so make sure you use all those clothes you’ve bought instead of saving them for later.

 Below are some of the weekly developments your baby goes through: